Home

 Current availability:

-Jeremy Bose and producer Glenn Rosenstein both play Mellotron, with Bose also chipping in on Chamberlin, with what I take to be background Chamby strings on Face, a (Mellotron?) flute solo on Love Learn Happy, Chamby strings on Chronic and (probably) Mellotron ones on Lullaby.
+Jeremy Bose and producer Glenn Rosenstein both play Mellotron, Bose also chipping in on Chamberlin, with what I take to be background Chamby strings on Face, a (Mellotron?) flute solo on Love Learn Happy, Chamby strings on Chronic and (probably) Mellotron ones on Lullaby.
 Overall, though, this is a pretty unexciting work, although a few tape-replay tracks make it marginally more appealing.
 But only marginally.

 Jakko Jakszyk (UK)